gregbo/mininet_frr/make_vm/README.md

 ## Step 3: Build FRR

-This is the most complex task, but if you follow the instructions, FRR should all build and install correctly in the VM.
+This is the most complex task, but if you follow the instructions, FRR will build and install correctly in the VM.

 I use the instructions for